Elected Member Roles

 - Monitoring the on-going performance of council against its stated objectives and policies (including formal sign-off of the Annual Report)

-- Overseeing council compliance with any relevant Acts of Parliament
+- Complying with Acts of Parliament

 - Employing, setting performance requirements for, and monitoring the on-going performance of the council’s Chief Executive (under the Local Government Act 2002).